shtrausslearning/Machine-Learning/Feature Importance/readme.md

 - Due to the subjective nature of feature importance evaluations, we may find it useful to visualise them together. <br>
 - The following simple code combines the most common approaches and gives them equal weighting and is normalised. <br>
 - Larger scores indicate more contribution in each individual evaluation. <br>
-- The nature of Plotly's interative plots, allows us to compare any combination of methods & visualise the feature importance. <br>
+- The nature of <code>Plotly's</code> interative plots, allows us to compare any combination of methods & visualise the feature importance. <br>
 </sup>

 #### 2 | Example